Lymah123/Hactoberfest2023/README.md

 Oct 12: I worked on a PR.
 I submitted a PR.
 I resolved merge conflicts on a PR.
 I made changes to the suggestion I received on a PR.

 Oct13: I started working on adding to OpenSauced pizza-verse.

+Oct14: I added a regional pizza recipe to OpenSuced pizza-verse.
+I added How to make Nigerian pizza